Updated on 04/09/24

-Content reviewed by Christian Losch, LCSW, LCADC, CEO of Pinelands
+Content reviewed by Christian Losch, LCSW, LCADC

-Substance abuse and related disorders often contribute to chaotic life circumstances.
+Substance use and related disorders often contribute to chaotic life circumstances.
 When addiction begins to take over an individual’s life, it may be only a matter of time before their interpersonal relationships are negatively affected.
 Although the consequences may seem mild at first, the more chronic an individual’s substance use becomes, the more likely their relationships are to suffer.

 Substance use affects relationships in more ways than one.
 When an individual struggles with an addiction, they may lie to loved ones, engage in abusive behaviors or harm their relationships in other ways.
 What’s more, there is an inevitable link between addiction and codependent relationships.